Wantirna South Football Club: 2015 - 2018: Division 2

+2019 - 2024: Division 1

 2019 - Due to the restructure of the Eastern Football League, the Devils competed in what was now known as Division 1.
 This is the same tier the club had been competing in since 2015, but with the renaming of Division 1 to Premier Division, the 2nd Division was renamed Division 1.
 After the restructure, the league had 5 divisions with 45 Senior clubs competing.

 In 2019, the club finished the regular season 9th of 10.
 The senior team won 6 games and drew one avoiding relegation by only 2 points in what was a very even competition particularly between the bottom 6 clubs.
 The Devils neighbourhood rivals Knox, were relegated to Division 2, despite winning 6 games.

 2020 - Season abandoned due to Victorian Government imposing liberty restrictions in response to the COVID-19 pandemic.
-The Devils will continue to compete in Division 1 for season 2021.
+The Devils continued to compete in Division 1 for season 2021.

 2021 - Season commenced but was interrupted due to Government restrictions in response to the ongoing pandemic.
 11 games were played before the season was abandoned.
 The Senior team won 4 of the 11 games played and finished 7th of 10.
+Under 19 Team finished on top for the season, but no finals series was played.

 2022 - All 3 teams played in the Finals series.

 The Reserves finished the regular season 3rd of 10, winning 12 games, losing 5 and had a draw.
-The Reserves lost the 2nd Semil Final, but rebounded to win the Preliminary Final, going on to defeat Mitcham in the Grand Final.
+The Reserves lost the 2nd Semil Final, but rebounded to win the Preliminary Final.
+The Grand Final against Mitcham saw the Devils Reserves team win the Premiership for 2022.

 The Senior team won 10 & lost 8 in the regular season, finishing 5th of 10.
 Montrose defeated Wantirna South in the Elimination Final.
 The U19.5 Division 1 team lost both finals after finishing the season 3rd of 10.
 The U19's won 14 & lost 4 games in the regular season.

 2023 - Senior team won 8 & lost 10 in the regular season, finishing 7th of 10.
 The U19.5 Division 1 team won 9 & lost 9, finishing 6th of 10.

-At the end of the season 2023, the bottom 2 clubs are relegated to Division 2.
-That is 9th & 10th were relegated.
-Croydon & Lilydale.
+At the end of the 2023 season, the bottom 2 clubs were relegated to Division 2.
+That is 9th & 10th, Croydon & Lilydale.

-2023 - The Reserve team finished on top of the table winning 14, losing 4.
+The Devils Reserve team finished on top of the table winning 14, losing 4.
 After winning the 2nd Semi Final against Mitcham the team found itself against the same club in the Grand Final.
-The Reserves won the Premiership in defeating Mitcham for the 2nd year running.
+The Devils Reserves Team won the Premiership in defeating Mitcham for the 2nd year running.

+2024 - The Devils Senior team only scored one win for the season, finishing last in Division 1.
+The club was relegate to Division 2 for the 2025 season.

+2025: Division 2

+2025 - The Devils Senior Team finished 2nd on the ladder of 10, with 13 Wins, 4 Losses and 1 Draw.
+After losing the first final, the club recovered to make it to the Grand Final against Templestowe.
+In an exciting game, the Devils Senior Team won the premiership game by 1 point.